Gluten-Free Banana Muffins made with a whole grain flour blend. They are also dairy-free, refined sugar-free, and a great source of protein and fiber!

 One problem with the gluten-free diet is that you have to try a little harder to get whole grains.
 Whole grains are really good for you and are shown to reduce cardiovascular risk, but when you can't eat the most accessible whole grain (wheat), you have to get creative!
 Luckily there are plenty of whole grains that are also gluten-free!

-It’s great that we have gluten-free whole grain options, but to utilize them usually means making a flour blend ourselves.
-This is a great article on how to make a gluten-free whole grain flour blend.
-I followed those tips to make my flour blend.
+It's great that we have gluten-free whole grain options, but to utilize them usually means making a flour blend ourselves.
 The basic ratio for the blend is 70% whole grain flour with 30% starches.
-I chose Brown Rice flour and Sorghum flour as my whole grains and Potato Starch and Tapioca flour as my starches, mostly because that’s what I had on hand.
+I chose Brown Rice flour and Sorghum flour as my whole grains and Potato Starch and Tapioca flour as my starches, mostly because that's what I had on hand.

 Weigh the flours out into a large container in the amounts below: